On Campus Housing Regulations

 f.
 Distribution of materials through mailboxes is restricted to Residential Life, Housing and Hospitality Services, Residents’ Associations and other University departments or units.
 For information about approving distributions to mailboxes, please contact Residential Life at (310) 825-3401.

 g.
-Contact the Resident Director of the building to place materials in lobby areas.
 Contact the Residence Hall Manager to request materials to be placed at the Front Desk and to arrange for the placement of materials.

 h.
 Residential Life also utilizes table tents and digital displays for publicity.
 Submissions must adhere to the relevant criteria described above.
 Further guidelines and applications are available at www.reslife.ucla.edu/publicity.

 j.
 Contact firstname.lastname@example.org to promote any events or services other than noted above, including “chalking”.

 Research projects must be approved by the UCLA Institutional Review Board, and conducted according to specific guidelines and with prior approval from Residential Life.
 For more information please contact Residential Life at (310) 825-3401 (campus extension 53401).

 Advertising or selling of products or services is prohibited in or around common areas of On Campus Housing facilities unless it is part of an On Campus Housing sponsored event.
 Advertising and promotion of non-university goods, services or organizations is allowed in On Campus Housing facilities only with approval from the Residential Life.

 Send It Home

 These Items are prohibited in the residence halls.
 Send them home and avoid violating our On Campus Housing Regulations!

 - Candles / Incense